didibit/A-Randomized-Subspace-based-Approach-for-Dimensionality-Reduction-and-Important-Variable-Selection/README.md

 # A-Randomized-Subspace-based-Approach-for-Dimensionality-Reduction-and-Important-Variable-Selection
 A Randomized Subspace-based Approach for Dimensionality Reduction and Important Variable Selection.
+This method achieves dimensionality reduction and feature selection considering feature interactions.
+The result is interpretable.

 Plesase cite us if these materials are helpful.